DigitallyTailored/VanillaJS-Framework/readme.md

 }
 ```

-Running the output method and returning it's data for a single view from outside the component:
+Running the output method and returning it's data for a single view from a parent component:
 ```javascript
 let result = v.find('li').this.output()
 ```

-Running the output method and returning it's data for a multiple views from outside the component:
+Running the output method and returning it's data for multiple views from a parent component:
 ```javascript
 let results = Object.values(v.findAll('li')).map(item => item.this.output())
 ```